A liturgical resource of the Catholic Archdiocese of Melbourne

 Contact Us

-It is useful to change the Mass setting from whatever is used in the season of Christmas to highlight the change in the liturgical year, while also matching the level of solemnity.
+It is useful to change the Mass setting from whatever is used in the Easter season and for solemnities to highlight the change in the liturgical year, while also matching the level of solemnity.
 A Mass setting that people can sing well and that is sung over time is preferable to changing Mass settings each week.
 The Mass setting chosen should also be engaging, both melodically and rhythmically, as this invites and sustains interest.
-The encouraged and supported participation of the people each week builds the confidence and capacity of the singing assembly.
+Encouraging and supporting people’s participation each week builds the confidence and capacity of the singing assembly.
+The gospel acclamation returns to ‘Alleluia in Ordinary Time, and the Gloria is sung.
 See also the ‘Mass Settings’ section in CWBII.

 Some suggested settings are: